saniko/Universal-React/README.md

 **** Work In Progress *** <br><br>
 Universal/isomorphic/ssr(server-side rendering) react explained for my own educational purposes with the hope it will help others as well.

-A lot has been written about this topic, you can easily find plenty of material out there, so I will try to summarize the essence of what I have learned with an emphasis on non-trivial scenarios.
+A lot has been written about this topic, you can easily find plenty of material out there, so I will try to summarize the essence of what I have learned with an emphasis on non-trivial scenarios.<br>
 Will evolve with time to full universal react app, so stay tuned.

 Part of Dani Koren's personal [blog](https://saniko.github.io/danikoren/).